 \section{Conclusion}

-We have studied in this paper the structure of the shadow cast by an opaque spherical body surrounded by a transparent and spherical atmosphere.
-We have examined in particular the effects of diffraction and finite stellar diameter in the structure of the central flash.
+In this paper we studied the structure of the shadow cast by an opaque spherical body surrounded by a transparent and spherical atmosphere.
+In particular, we examined the effects of diffraction and finite stellar diameter in the structure of the central flash.
 The analytical expressions given in the main text are summarized in Table~\ref{tab_CF_formulae}, while numerical applications to ground-based occultations by Pluto and Triton are provided in Table~\ref{tab_CF_Triton_Pluto}.

-Our starting point has been an airless and opaque circular body of radius $R_0$ illuminated by a monochromatic wave of wavelength $\lambda$ coming a star at infinity and of negligible angular diameter.
-At distance $\Delta$, the body casts a shadow with Fresnel fringes at its edge and a Poisson spot at its center, see Eq.~\ref{eq_Poisson_spot} and Fig.~\ref{fig_Fresnel_Poisson}.
+Our starting point was an airless and opaque circular body of radius $R_0$ illuminated by a monochromatic wave of wavelength $\lambda$ coming from a star at infinity and of negligible angular diameter.
+At distance $\Delta$, the body casts a shadow with Fresnel fringes at its edge and a Poisson spot at its center; see Eq.~\ref{eq_Poisson_spot} and Fig.~\ref{fig_Fresnel_Poisson}.
 The Poisson spot has a full width of $1.53 \lambda_{\rm F}^2/R_0$, where $\lambda_{\rm F}= \sqrt{\lambda \Delta/2}$ is the Fresnel scale, and a peak value of unity, when normalized to the unocculted stellar flux.

 As a tenuous atmosphere is introduced, the ensuing deviation of the stellar rays creates a dark shadow of radius $r_0 < R_0$ (Fig.~\ref{fig_tenuous_vs_dense}).
 The Poisson spot remains unchanged in terms of radial profile, but it is amplified by a factor $(R_0/r_0)^2$ (Eq.~\ref{eq_Poisson_tenuous}).
-For a dense enough atmosphere, defined as an atmosphere that can focus the stellar rays to the shadow center through the existence of a central flash layer, the central flash has still the radial structure of the Poisson spot, but with a peak value of $2\pi^2 (R_{\rm CF}H)/\lambda_{\rm F}^2$ for an isothermal atmosphere with scale height $H$, where $R_{\rm CF}$ is the radius of the central flash layer.
+For a dense enough atmosphere, defined as an atmosphere that can focus the stellar rays to the shadow center through the existence of a central flash layer, the central flash still has the radial structure of the Poisson spot, but with a peak value of $2\pi^2 R_{\rm CF}H/\lambda_{\rm F}^2$ for an isothermal atmosphere with scale height $H$, where $R_{\rm CF}$ is the radius of the central flash layer.

 The central flash is surrounded by circular Poisson fringes whose oscillations decrease like $1/r$ and with separation $\lambda_{\rm P}= \lambda_{\rm F}^2/R_{\rm CF}$.
-This separation is the same as the one obtained during a Young's experiment with two sources separated by $2R_0$ interfering in the shadow plane.
+This separation is the same as the one obtained during a Young's experiment with two sources separated by $2R_{\rm CF}$ interfering in the shadow plane.